 A further meeting, held at the Glenferrie Hotel on the 26th of October, 1915, saw the members of the Collingwood Pipe Band join with the Hawthorn Highland Pipe Band for engagements and practice, meeting at the City Baths, Glenferrie, in the winter, and Manningtree Rd State School in the summer.
 The aim of the organisation was to foster Scottish music and pipe band work.
 It is interesting to note that there has been little change to those aims over the past 90 years.

-It was not until approximately 1927 that the Band successfully functioned as a unit and it was at this time, with the recognition and acceptance of the Hawthorn City Council, that the name of the Band was changed to its present title, the Hawthorn City Pipe Band.
+It was not until approximately 1927 that the Band successfully functioned as a unit and it was at this time, with the recognition and acceptance of the Hawthorn City Council, that the name of the Band was changed to the Hawthorn City Pipe Band.

 The activities of the Band later moved to Victoria Rd.
 Auburn, which was shared with the scouting movement.
 The original wooden building which was previously a Church was moved to the site, but was destroyed by fire in 1962.
 The Band was relocated to the pavilion at St. James Park, West Hawthorn for two years, while a scout hall was built on the site of the old church.
 In 1990 the Band moved its base to the Cottage Hall, Swinburne Senior Secondary College, located on William St.